josephkligel/Programmapedia/cppref.md

 ### Constructor
 Initialize instance of a class
 #### Usage:
+	* Info: Classes automatically create no-args constructors
+	* Disclaimer: If constructor is provided, default constructor no longer works
 	* Initializing contructor: Player()
+		* Initializing constructor with args: Player frank {"Frank", 100, 13}
 		* Initializing pointer: Player *enemy = new Player
 	* Overload contructor: Player(std::string name); Player(string style)
+		* Info: Classes can have as many constructors as needed
 	* Destructor: ~Player()
-		* Definition: Special member method
+		* Definition: Destroys instance
-		* Disclaimer: Invoked automatically when obj is destroyed
+		* Info: Invoked automatically when obj is destroyed
 			* 1: No return type nor parameters
 			* 2: Only 1 destructor per class
 			* 3: Useful for releasing memory and other resources
+	* Constructor initializing lists: Player(string n):name{n}{}
+		* Disclaimer: Use colon to initialize lists
+			* 1: make sure list in order of the declaration of parameters
+		* Definition: Follows the parameter list and initializes automatically

 ## ---------------------- Builtin Packages ---------------